-Testing winter jackets requires cold temperatures, wind, and snowy weather.
-We tested across North America, but primarily in California's Sierra Nevada and in the early months of Idaho and Wyoming's winter.
+Testing these winter jackets requires cold temperatures, wind, snow, and rainy weather.
+We tested across North America, primarily in the mountain towns of Jackson Hole and Mammoth Lakes.
 We also spent time in Upstate New York's dreary autumn shoulder season.
 When exciting new jackets came out before the weather was truly frigid, we jumped on a motorcycle to crank the wind chill up and jumped in the shower to test waterproofing.
-During our months of testing, we endured temperatures below zero, whiteout conditions and every type of precipitation, from rain to heavy snow to light powder.
+During our months of testing, we endured temperatures below zero, whiteout conditions, and every type of precipitation, from rain to heavy snow to light powder.
 With our findings, we hope to help you make the best decision on your new piece of winter gear.